bitcoin-api/bitcoin-api/README.md

 ```

 ### Tokens
-**Tokens** are used to make authorized requests to your Bitcoin-API API.
+**Tokens** are used to make authorized requests to the Bitcoin-API API.
 These authorized requests allow you to access
 and to control your Bitcoin.
 A token is a key that gives you access to your Bitcoin,